 The lock has a zinc alloy body and a hardened steel shackle.
 There is also a stainless steel tumbler to protect against rust, unlike inferior luggage locks that have brass tumblers.

-- Several gun owners on Amazon reported a positive experience with these locks by Forge.
+- Several gun owners reported a positive experience with these locks by Forge.
 You’ll be able to lock your gun case in four places to protect against prying.

-- Another owner reported the ease of use with these locks, and the larger numbers on the dials are great for those of us who can’t read tiny numbers on a luggage lock.
+- Great ease of use with these locks, and the larger numbers on the dials are great for those of us who can’t read tiny numbers on a luggage lock.

-- Forge also has great customer service reviews and backs up its locks with an unconditional lifetime guarantee.
+- Forge also has great customer service marks and backs up its locks with an unconditional lifetime guarantee.

 In my opinion, gun owners shouldn’t use a TSA lock.
 If TSA wants to open your case, it’s better to be present to protect against tampering and theft.